Causal inference for social network data: Methods

-Targeted maximum likelihood estimation is a general template for estimation of smooth parameters in semi- and nonparametric models.
-The estimation algorithm is constructed to solve the efficient influence function estimating equation, thereby yielding, under regularity conditions, asymptotically linear estimators with the same semiparametric efficiency property as the estimating equation approach described above.
-In our setting, a TMLE is constructed using three elements: (i) a valid loss function $L$ for the outcome regression model $m$, (ii) initial working estimators $\hat{m}$ of $m$ and and $\hat{g}$ of $g$, and (iii) a parametric submodel $m_{\epsilon}$ of $\mathcal{M}$, the score of which corresponds to a particular component of the score based on the efficient influence function $D(\mathbf{o})$ and such that $m_{0}=m(\cdot)$.
+TMLE is a general template for estimation of smooth parameters in semi- and nonparametric models.
+The estimation algorithm is constructed to solve an influence function estimating equation (hence the asymptotic equivalence with the estimating equation approach).
+In our setting, a TMLE is constructed using three elements: (i) a valid loss function $L$ for the outcome regression model $m$, (ii) initial working estimators $\hat{m}$ of $m$ and and $\hat{h}$ of $h$, and (iii) a parametric submodel $m_{\epsilon}$ of $\mathcal{M}$, the score of which corresponds to a particular component of the score based on the influence function $D_n(\mathbf{o})$ and such that $m_{\epsilon =0}=m(\cdot)$.
 The TMLE is then defined by an iterative procedure that, at each step, estimates $\epsilon$ by minimizing the empirical risk of the loss function $L$ at $m_{\epsilon}$.
 An updated estimate is then computed as $\hat{m}_{\hat{\epsilon}}$, and the process is repeated until convergence.
 The TMLE is the estimator obtained in the final step of the iteration.
-The result of the previous iterative procedure is that, at the final step, the efficient influence function estimating equation is solved.
+The result of the previous iterative procedure is that, at the final step, the influence function estimating equation is solved.
 For more details about targeted maximum likelihood estimation, see \citet{van2011targeted}.
-Below we describe a TMLE for $\psi$ based on \eqref{eq:EIF-1} that requires only one iteration for convergence.
-We use influence function $D'(\mathbf{o})$ to derive the TMLE, instead of $D(\mathbf{o})$, because it is computationally more tractable and because the choice of influence function does not matter for the conditional parameter that we are interested in when latent variable dependence is present.

-In order to use targeted maximum likelihood estimation to estimate $\psi$, the parameter identifying $E\left[\bar{Y}^{*}\right]$, initial estimators $\hat{m}$ and $\hat{g}$ of $m$ and $g$ may be found through standard maximum likelihood or loss-based estimation methods.
-For example, if $Y_{i}$ is binary, or if it is continuous and bounded and rescaled to fall between $0$ and $1$, then the negative log likelihood function
+In the present setting, the TMLE for $\psi_n$ based on $D_n(\mathbf{o})$ requires only one iteration for convergence \citep{van2011targeted}.
+Initial parametric estimators $\hat{m}$ and $\hat{h}$ of $m$ and $h$ may be found through maximum likelihood or loss-based estimation methods like standard regression models.
+(The proof of Theorem 1 also suffices to prove that an m-estimator for either of the nuisance models will be CAN for its expectation.)
+Alternatively, under a conditional independence structure analogous to that implied by assumptions (A1), (A4), and (A5), \citet{benkeser2018online} showed that super learning \citep{van2007super} can be used to nonparametrically estimate the nuisance models.
+The empirical distribution $\hat{p}_{C}$ is used to marginalize with respect to $p_{C}$.